-"The Wood Pole Management Awards recognize pole owners who have successfully implemented wood pole inspection and treatment programs that contribute to positive financial, structural reliability, and operational outcomes, including effective risk management and enhanced safety," said Nelson Bingel, Vice President - Product Integration for Osmose.
+"The Wood Pole Management Awards recognize pole owners who have successfully implemented wood pole inspection and treatment programs that contribute to positive financial, structural reliability, and operational outcomes, including effective risk management and enhanced safety," said Nelson Bingel, NESC Chairman.
 "These utilities have model programs that not only meet, but exceed regulatory mandates while providing benchmarks for the industry as a whole."

-The 2015 winners are: Empire District Electric Company (Missouri, Arkansas, Oklahoma, Kansas) in the IOU category, Oklahoma Electric Cooperative in the cooperative category, Florence Utilities (Alabama) in the municipal/government category, and the award for the program with the most significant transformation was presented to CenturyLink.
+The five award-winning companies for 2016 represent the municipal, cooperative, and investor-owned utility markets.
+The winners are: PPL Electric Utilities (Pennsylvania) and CenterPoint Energy (Texas) in the IOU category, Central Electric Cooperative (Oklahoma) in the cooperative category, Lakeland Electric (Florida) in the municipal/government category, and the award for the program with the most significant transformation was presented to Cooke County Electric Cooperative (Texas).

 Best-in-class wood pole programs typically result in lower-than-average reject rates over multiple treatment cycles, reduced costs to mitigate at-risk poles, lower replacement volumes, and improved structural reliability and safety of the pole plant.